Baltimore Canyon Open Space Preserve: Hidden Gem for Hikers in Marin County

 • Pack out all trash

-Biking is allowed on fire roads but not on narrow trails.
-The preserve is open from sunrise to sunset.
+Biking is permitted only on fire roads and not narrow trails within the preserve from sunrise to sunset.

-By following these rules, visitors help maintain the natural beauty of Baltimore Canyon for everyone to enjoy.
+By following these rules, visitors help preserve the natural beauty of Baltimore Canyon for all to appreciate.